In order to gain a basic understanding of the deadly but preventable truck underride problem, a compilation of helpful resources is provided below.

 Update on February 7, 2017: See the investigative report by the Today Show on side underride Side Underride Problem & Solutions Featured on The Today Show, as well as other posts on side guards.

 Update on December 24, 2016: the Insurance Institute for Highway Safety Underride Test Protocol is now published on the Federal Register at this link: Insurance Institute for Highway Safety – Underride Test Protocol

-- International Call for Underride Research Re: Injury Prevention & Energy Absorption Issues This year, I am putting together another request for underride design proposals.
-This time, I would like to be a little bit more specific and put out a call for research and data to put to rest, once and for all, the controversy over underride guard rigidity/strength and the potential for unintended injuries from too rigid guards.
+- International Call for Underride Research Re: Injury Prevention & Energy Absorption Issues I put together another request for underride design proposals.
+I would like to be a little bit more specific and put out a call for research and data to put to rest, once and for all, the controversy over underride guard rigidity/strength and the potential for unintended injuries from too rigid guards.
 I would like to see it result in data which could lead to design of the best possible underride protection and practical solutions for underride guards to incorporate energy absorption components where appropriate.

 - Knights of the Underride Roundtable: Finding Some Common Ground to Protect Travelers!
 On June 24, 12 people from diverse backgrounds met around a table at the IIHS offices in Arlington, Virginia, to continue the good work begun at the Underride Roundtable on May 5, 2016.
 This time, we rolled up our sleeves and hammered out a written recommendation for better rear underride guard requirements for tractor-trailers.
 To save lives.

 On May 5, 2016, over 65 representatives from the trucking industry, government, safety advocates, engineers, crash reconstructionists, attorneys, and media met at the Insurance Institute for Highway Safety’s Vehicle Research Center to discuss and demonstrate truck underride crashes.